Scuba Diving Courses

 You can explore more of the wreck because you scooter faster than you can swim, but also your air lasts longer because you aren't working as hard.
 If there's a current running, your dive will be significantly longer than it would have been swimming.

-During the programme, you'll cover the knowledge and techniques used when diving with an underwater propulsion vehicle.
+You will receive a Diver Propulsion Vehicle Manual and watch the Diver Propulsion Vehicle video.
+Also during the programme, you'll cover the knowledge and techniques used when diving with an underwater propulsion vehicle.
 Topics covered in the PADI Dive Propulsion Vehicle Specialty Course include:

-- Equipment considerations including battery care, maintenance and precautions
+• Specialist equipment considerations including battery care, maintenance and precautions

-- Proper procedures for:
+• Proper handling procedures for:

-- Avoiding propeller entanglements
+• Avoiding propeller entanglement

-- Determining a turnaround point
+• Determining an appropriate turnaround point

 Course Details